CHEM 110 : Chemistry of the Living World

 This course assumes knowledge of the NCEA3 chemistry syllabus (or equivalent), particularly the external credits.
 Students who have completed less than 2/3 of the external credits, or did not take chemistry in their final year (IB, Cambridge) should take CHEM150 prior to enrolling in CHEM110.
 Where this is not possible due to program requirements students may wish to consider a preparatory course, for example, BestChoice Prep Chem Online, prior to starting CHEM110.
 Students majoring in chemistry, medicinal chemistry, green chemistry or food science are recommended to take CHEM120 in their first semester of study and CHEM110 in their second semester of study.

-CHEM110 is a required course for students studying chemistry, medicinal chemistry, food science, nutrition, pharmacology, physiology, biomedical sciences, and some biological science pathways.
+CHEM110 is a required course for students studying chemistry, medicinal chemistry, food science, nutrition, pharmacology, biomedical sciences, and some biological science pathways.
 Biological Sciences majors in particular are encouraged to talk to the Biology Stage 1 advisors to ensure they are enrolled in the appropriate level of chemistry for their programme.

 Course Requirements